 |sidewinders||Rockets||Gives the player a full set of rockets.|

 |through holy faith||Extra Life||Gives an extra life, including the side effects of disabling several level states (see the bugs page).|

 The first release of the game, with the publisher still being named RomTech.

 Even though the version number suggests that functionality or code has been fixed, there does not seem to be a noticeable technical change anywhere.

-However, technically all 40 levels are present in the games data file, only a changed constant in the games code limits it to 10 levels.
-This can be noticed easily because the complete finish sequence is triggered after only finishing the first 10 levels - in contrast to the need of finishing 40 levels in the full version.
+Technically, all 40 levels are present in the game's data file, but a changed constant in the game's code limits it to access only the first 10 levels everywhere.
+This includes triggering the ending sequence after finishing only 10 levels as well.

-The Load and Save buttons are also present, but not drawn; the code to open the dialog for loading and saving has been removed.
-However, the dialog code and the file loading and saving code is still present, so modifying the shareware version to become a full version is possible but requires a little work.
+The Load and Save buttons in the Level Editor are also present, but not drawn; the code to open the dialog for loading and saving is not included.
+However, the dialog and file handling code itself is still present.

 Newer shareware releases pack the game inside a typical time-bomb container, which allows the game to be played only for 60 minutes.
 The game itself is a fully functional 1.1 version, with all features available, and can be unlocked by purchasing the game from the publisher.